nerd8622/U-boat-Upheaval/README.md

 A web based multiplayer game

 # Usage
-Clone the repo and run `npm install` in the server folder to install dependencies.
+Clone this repository and run `npm install` in the server folder to install dependencies.
 Then use `npm run start` to start the server.